 CAVOC - This four season trail system in Rhinelander is spectacular in the fall, with a beautiful mix of deciduous oak, maple, birch and tamarack, plus stately evergreens and wildlife!

-In the Stevens Point Area, here are three ways to find fall fun:
+In the Stevens Point Area, here are the three best bets for springtime fun:

-With a twist: Tour and sample your way through the popular stops with the Central Wisconsin Craft Collective, a collection of craft breweries, wineries and a distillery.
-Then, grab a bite at one of the favorite local spots, with help from a dozen diners worth a taste, top six sandwiches, insta-worthy restaurants, and the classic fish fry.
+Local Flavor: Tour and sample your way through the popular stops with the Central Wisconsin Craft Collective, a collection of craft breweries, wineries and a distillery.
+Then, grab a bite at one of the favorite local spots, with help from the Insider’s Guide to Ice Cream, a dozen diners worth a taste, top six sandwiches and classic fish frys.

 Want more?
 Explore more about the Stevens Point Area here.